24 virtual office games to bring back that Friday feeling

 To complete your goal, you must make up your fantasy “dream team”, using other people from your team.
 For example, you might pick the safest driver as your getaway driver in a bank heist – or you might select your best sales person to be a hostage negotiator.

-This game is a great way of focusing on the skills and abilities of the different people in your group, while having a bit of fun along the way.
+This virtual office game is a great way of focusing on the skills and abilities of the different people in your group, while having a bit of fun along the way.
 The winner is the person who comes up with the best dream team selection and rationalization for each scenario.

 8. The Werewolves of Miller’s Hollow